Peer Review Process

 Journal of Ideas in Health adoptes a double-blind peer review policy, in which both the authors and the reviewers are anonymous.
 Authors must be sure that their identity is not included in the main text of manuscript.

 Peer review is an important evaluation process, designed to maintain the quality of high scientific work.
 The aim of this process is to give constructive feedback to authors, so that their work becomes one of the highest possible academic standards.
-Peer reviews also help editors decide on the suitability of the paper for publication in the journal.
+Peer reviews also assist the author in improving the paper and help the editors decide on the suitability of the paper for publication in the journal.

 Conflicts of Interest